Your guide to a safer, social summer with SPF

-Unless you use a virtual private network, like Norton WiFi Privacy, anybody else on the same shared, public Wi-Fi hotspot could eavesdrop on your information.
+Unless you use a virtual private network, like Norton Secure VPN, anybody else on the same shared, public Wi-Fi hotspot could eavesdrop on your information.
 You may not care about having a stranger see the photos you’re about to post publicly anyway, but you should care about your emails, social media logins and passwords, and any other personally identifying information on your phone, tablet, or laptop.

 VPN and chill

 Think you’re safer using Wi-Fi hotspots inside trusted institutions such as airports, museums, or hotels?
 Not necessarily.
 It’s impossible to verify whether these networks are using solid security settings.
 Since hackers could be on the same Wi-Fi network trying to steal your personal information to open credit cards, personal loans, and more in your name, it’s better to be wary of public Wi-Fi.

 A good way to keep your personal information private on public Wi-Fi is to use a VPN, which will encrypt data leaving or entering your laptop or mobile device and prevent it from being accessed so you won’t become a victim of identity theft.